vuejs/docs/src/guide/composition-api-introduction.md

 const counter = ref(0)
 ```

-`ref` takes the argument and returns it wrapped within an object with a `value` property.
-This property is what we would use to access or mutate the value of the reactive variable:
+`ref` takes the argument and returns it wrapped within an object with a `value` property, which can then be used to access or mutate the value of the reactive variable:

 ```js
 import { ref } from 'vue'